-During the period under discussion, the Company continued the water monitoring on Morrison Lake.
-This work was always planned for after the certificate was granted, but it was decided that it would be started immediately and will be on-going.
+During the period under discussion, the Company continued with the water monitoring on Morrison Lake.
+This work was always planned for after the certificate was granted, but it was decided that it would start in May of 2016 and will be on-going.